Tim-Liam-Hill/Acid/README.md

 * can't use same function name in same scope

 If any of these decisions do not make sense to you, maybe you should try more psychedelics (although if it doesn't make sense to you, that is likely a good thing.)

+What is also cool is the mix of paradigms because you are using 2 stacks as opposed to variables.
+Granted, not quite a Turing machine since there are a lot of nice to have higher level features, but there are some things/algorithms that would force you to approach it more like a turing machine than a regular programming language (give example, is there even one, it seems like the checking of palindromes is an example.).

 ## Program Execution